wso2/k8s-api-operator/README.md

    ```
    **Defining the securities in swagger definition**

     Security can be defined in swagger definition under security keyword in both API and resource levels.
-Define the property scopes for OAuth 2 security scheme.
+Define the property scopes for OAuth2 security scheme.

    **Defining security in API level**

      ```
       security:
           - petstorebasic: []
           - oauthtest:
             - read
      ```

    **Defining security in resource level**

      ```
       paths:
         "/pet/findByStatus":
           get: